sahithyandev/s1/src/content/docs/properties-of-materials/basics/12-defects-in-crystals.md

 ### Grain boundaries

-A grain boundary is the boundary between 2 adjacent grains.
+The boundary between 2 adjacent grains.
 These are the planar defects found in crystalline materials.